How to Introduce Cats to Other Pets: The Essential Step-by-Step Guide

 Initial Setup:

-• Confine the new cat to a single room with all necessities like litter and food.
+• How to introduce a new cat starts by confining the newcomer to a single room with all necessities like litter and food.

 • Allow the resident cat free roam of the rest of the home.